A Relaxed-Projection Splitting Algorithm for Variational Inequalities in Hilbert Spaces: Introduction

 Another weakness which appears in most of methods proposed in the literature for solving problem \eqref{problem}, is the necessity to compute the exact projection onto the feasible set.
 This limits the applicability of the methods, especially when such projection is computationally hard to compute.
 It is well known that only in a few specific instances the projection onto a convex set has an explicit formula.
 When the feasible set of problem \eqref{problem} is a general closed convex set, $C$, we must solve a nontrivial quadratical problem, in order to compute the projection onto $C$.
 This difficulty also appears when the feasible set of problem \eqref{problem} is expressed as the solution set of another problem, as in this paper.
 In this kind of problems, it is very hard to find the projection onto the feasible set or even find a feasible point.
 One option for avoiding this difficulty, consists in replacing at each iteration, the projection onto $C$, by the projection onto halfspaces containing the given set $C$ and not the current point.
-For variational inequality problems, the above approach was introduced in \cite{fukushima}, for point-to-point and strongly monotone operators.
-Other schemes have been proposed, in order to improve the convergence results, without doing exact projections onto $C$: in \cite{yunier-iusem,yunier-iusem-2} for point-to-set and paramonotone operators; in \cite{yunier-iusem-3} for point-to-point and monotone operators.
+For variational inequality problems, the above approach was introduced in \cite{fukushima}, for point-to-point and strongly monotone operators assuming a coerciveness condition.
+Other schemes have been proposed, in order to improve the convergence results, without doing exact projections onto $C$: in \cite{yunier-iusem,yunier-iusem-2} for point-to-set and paramonotone operators; in \cite{yunier-iusem-3} for point-to-point and monotone operators, and in \cite{kono1} for point-to-set and monotone operators assuming existence of a Slater point in the feasible set.
 Algorithms using similar ideas may be found in \cite{regina-svaiter-2005, censor-gibali-2011}.

 In this work, we propose a new splitting scheme for solving problem \eqref{problem}, in which the orthogonal projections onto the feasible set, are replaced by projections onto separating hyperplanes and only simple subgradient-like steps are performed.
 Assuming maximal monotonicity of the individual operators and existence of solutions, we establish the weak convergence to a solution of the whole generated sequence.